ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 Every TON user should keep in mind that _commission depends on many factors_.

-Most fees are nominated in nanotons or nanotons multiplied by 2^16 to maintain accuracy while using integer.

 ## Gas

 All [computation costs](/develop/howto/fees-low-level#computation-fees) are nominated in gas units and fixed in a certain gas amount.